PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 <div class="alert alert-important" role="alert">
 <p>PrestaShop 1.7 is a work in progress, and is currently still under development!

-You can <a href="https://www.prestashop.com/en/developers-versions">download and test PrestaShop 1.7.0.0 alpha 4 right now</a>!
+You can <a href="https://www.prestashop.com/en/developers-versions">download and test PrestaShop 1.7.0.0 Beta 1 right now</a>!
 </p>

-<p>This FAQ gives you the current state of 1.7, not the final one, and we're still not in beta :)</p>
+<p>This FAQ gives you the current state of 1.7, not the final one, and we're only in beta :)</p>

-<p>Current version of this FAQ: 1.3. <br/>
+<p>Current version of this FAQ: 1.4. <br/>
 The changelog is at the bottom of the FAQ.</p>
 </div>